 - HAZARDOUS & ELECTRONIC WASTE

-> We accept only green waste and plants in the composting cart.
+We accept only green waste, plants, and RAW fruit and vegetable scraps in the composting cart.
 Contact us to change the size of any of your carts.

-> |Accepted Compost Materials
+|Accepted Compost Materials

 ||Unaccepted Compost Materials

 - Branches and brush